13 Of The Best Cake Shops In London

 Choose from interesting flavour combinations such as pistachio and mascarpone, and the vanilla buttermilk cake with kesar mango jam and mascarpone, decorated with pineapple flowers, physalis and oranges.
 Utterly scrumptiuous.

-So foodies, where do you think is the best cake shop in London?
+So foodies, where do you think are the best cake shops in London?